perfsonar/docs/install_docker.rst

 This will download the latest built image of the perfsonar testpoint bundle.
 It includes a base CentOS7 install and the perfsonar-testpoint packages.
 Once the image is downloaded and extracted, start up the container by doing::

-  # docker run --privileged -d -P --net=hostperfsonar/testpoint
+  # docker run --privileged -d -P --net=host perfsonar/testpoint

 Verify that the container is running::